cloudfoundry-attic/cf-docs-deprecated/content/services/rabbitmq/faq-rabbitmq.md

 RabbitMQ is a popular open-source [message broker](http://en.wikipedia.org/wiki/Message_broker), developed at VMware.
 See the [RabbitMQ site](http://www.rabbitmq.com/) for more details.

 ### How does the RabbitMQ service relate to Cloud Foundry?
 In addition to providing a platform for applications, Cloud Foundry provides a portfolio of on-demand services that developers can bind to their applications.
 Services available at the launch of Cloud Foundry included MySQL, MongoDB and Redis.
 The RabbitMQ service is on a par with those other services.
-You use the standard Cloud Foundry vmc commands (or their SpringSource Tool Suite equivalents) to create, bind, unbind and delete RabbitMQ services.
+You use the standard Cloud Foundry vmc commands (or their Spring Tool Suite equivalents) to create, bind, unbind and delete RabbitMQ services.

 ### Which languages and frameworks can I use with the RabbitMQ service?
 Any that are supported by Cloud Foundry and that have an AMQP client library available.